vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 165

 originating from a Conjunction, for example the conjunction of a book with the body, arising from its (book's) conjunction with the hand; but we say no, inasmuch as one conjunction- hand with book-implies the other, and no two successive conjunctions, therefore, one springing from the other (need predication).
 For similar reasoning, the origination of a Disjunction from another Disjunction is also discarded.
 Disjunct- ion (Vibhaga or Viyoga) is none other than the negation of Conjunction of bodies; hence it is not a distinct Quality.
 The Eternal (kind of) Conjunction is between infinite (vibhu) substances.
-Conjunction of eternal (lit. non-originated=aja) substances, is admitted by Šruti (Vedas); by Inference also the Con- junction of eternal substances is establishable thus:-
+Conjunction of eternal (lit. non-originated=aja) substances, is admitted by Śruti (Vedas); by Inference also the Con- junction of eternal substances is establishable thus:-

 'An infinite substance has conjunction with an infinite substance,